 Six in ten financial advisors (60%) support the repeal of the DOL fiduciary ruling.
 Advisors employed in the Broker/Dealer channels—particularly the Bank channel (82%)—and commission-based advisors (72%) are most likely to favor repeal.
 In contrast, RIAs, most of whom already consider themselves fiduciaries, are more likely to oppose repeal (45%) than support it (29%).
 These and other findings are a preview of the type of insights that will be included in The Future of the Financial Advisor™, a Cogent Reports™ research study scheduled for release in late February by Market Strategies International.

-“Whether the ruling is repealed or not, we’ve seen evidence that advisors are shifting client assets toward lower-fee investment products,” said Meredith Lloyd Rice, a vice president at Market Strategies.
+“Whether the ruling is repealed or not, we’ve seen evidence that advisors are shifting client assets toward lower-fee investment products,” said Meredith Lloyd Rice, a vice president at Market Strategies International's financial services research division.
 “New competitive forces such as robo-advisors, innovations in technology and evolving client expectations will continue to prompt changes in the wealth management industry.”

 “The decision to support repeal is not an easy one for firms.
 This is a genie that may not go back into the bottle easily.
 Many firms are far down the road in preparation and communication with clients, while others have indicated they will make fiduciary status a point of competitive differentiation.
 Firms that go back on that messaging could be perceived as not being on clients’ side after all, and hoping clients don’t question the impact of repeal would be very problematic,” said Chris Barnes, managing director of the Financial Services division at Market Strategies.